rpryzant/deconfounded-lexicon-induction/README.md

 (2) **evaluate_vocab**.
 Given text, vocab, outcomes, and confounds, this algorithm evaluates the overall ability of the entire vocab in explaining the outcome, _controlling for counfounds_.

-This package is based on the following two papers:
+This package is based on the following papers:

 1. _Deconfounded Lexicon Induction for Interpretable Social Science_ [(Pryzant, et al. 2019)](https://nlp.stanford.edu/pubs/pryzant2018lexicon.pdf)
 2. _Interpretable Neural Architectures for Attributing an Ad’s Performance to its Writing Style_ [(Pryzant, et al. 2019)](https://nlp.stanford.edu/pubs/pryzant2018emnlp.pdf)